PlayForm/Run/README.md

     Run --Root ~/projects --Pattern .git --Command "git status -s"
     ```

-- **`-P, --Parallel`**: While parallel is the default behavior, this flag exists
-  for clarity.
-You can run things sequentially by omitting it if sequential
+- **`-P, --Parallel`**: You can run things sequentially by omitting it if
-  execution is ever implemented as the default. _(Currently, it defaults to
-  parallel)_.
+  sequential execution is preferred.

 - **`-E, --Exclude <PATTERNS>`**: Override the default exclusion patterns.
 Note
   that patterns are space-separated.